 - The recommended resolution of this monitor is 16:9 ratios, but the screen physically is not of that ratio; this means that the images might stretch on the monitor

-4. Philips 288P6LJEB – Best Affordable Monitor For CAD
+4. Philips 276E8VJSB – Best Affordable Monitor For CAD

-It is one of the Best monitor for CAD as it’s affordable, and carries a lot of colors (You cannot guess, how much).
-This is a 28-inch affordable monitor, with 16:9 ratio options.
+It is one of the Best cad monitor as it’s affordable, and carries many colors (You cannot guess, how much).
+This is a 27-inch affordable monitor, with 16:9 ratio options.
 The resolution of this monitor is 4K/UHD, and it offers high-end features for users.

-This is not an IPS monitor, and it offers an 8bit-FRC TN panel, which has the capacity to produce (hold your breath), 1.07 billion colors!
-The monitor has good PIP and PBP support, and it can interface with many devices at the same time.
+This is a 10-bit IPS panel monitor, and it offers an 8bit-FRC TN panel, which can produce (hold your breath), 1.07 billion colors!
+The monitor has good interface with many devices at the same time.
 It has an ergonomic stand and comes with quality built-in features.

 - The built-in speakers work very well